UNC-STOR-664-Fall-2025/stor-664-project-template/project_overview.md

 on a question you find interesting.
 You will need to choose your question, identify a dataset that you can use, develop an analysis plan, execute your analysis plan, and then interpret your results.
-Your analysis must involve multiple regression analysis in some way, but beyond that you have broad flexibility.
+Your analysis must involve regression analysis in some way, but beyond that you have broad flexibility.

 You may work in groups of up to four students (smaller groups are fine, too).